 Alternatively, lack of genetic structure in slimy sculpin in lakes could be explained by extremely large populations.
 The effective population size of sculpin in three of the seven sites sampled in Lake Champlain was estimated to be infinity, and the upper confidence interval from all sites included infinity.
 However, the lower confidence interval for effective population size for all sites was less than 450, similar to effective population sizes observed in stream populations of sculpin that showed significant levels of structure (Dennenmoser, Rogers, & Vamosi, 2014).
 Given that population structure has been identified in species with very large population sizes (e.g. Foley et al., 2013), we suggest that it is unlikely that large population size alone explains the lack of genetic structure observed in Lake Champlain and Lake Ontario.

 The lack of genetic structure and isolation by distance of slimy sculpin in our study contrasts with the high genetic structure observed in stream populations collected only a few kilometers apart (Junker et al., 2012; Dennenmoser, Rogers, & Vamosi, 2014; Table 4).
-In 12 other microsatellite studies of sculpins we identified similar observed heterozygosity and allelic richness but substantially lower FST than any other study (Table 4).
+In 12 other microsatellite-based studies of sculpins we identified similar observed heterozygosity and allelic richness but substantially lower FST than any other study (Table 4).
 All but one of the 12 other microsatellite studies of sculpin focused on rivers or river systems and the remaining study focused on coastal populations.
-Therefore, the higher population structure seen these studies could be partially explained by the higher degree of physical fragmentation in rivers than in our system.
+Therefore, the higher population structure seen these studies could be partially explained by the higher degree of physical fragmentation in rivers than in our lake systems.
 However, even when compared to pairwise estimates in relatively unfragmented systems our pairwise FST estimates were often an order of magnitude smaller than the minimum pairwise FST in other studies.

 Our findings highlight how little is known about the life history and dispersal of sculpin in lakes and suggest that there may be significant differences in behavior and life history between lotic and lentic populations.
 Other studies have also indicated that the ecology and evolution of lentic and lotic fish populations can differ substantially (Swain & Holtby, 1989; Minns, 1995; Istead, Yavno, & Fox, 2015).
 We recommend that future research should focus on determining whether low genetic structure in lakes is a general trait for the Cottidae family by expanding research to other common lentic and lotic species such as mottled sculpin.
 Additionally, we propose that direct assessment of adult and larval movement of sculpin in streams and in lakes would be an important next step in determining how sculpin populations remain connected.
 Finally, our results emphasize the importance of examining ecology and population structure in a variety of habitats to accurately characterize family- and species-wide trends.